Monday-Friday7:30 a.m.-5:30 p.m.

 Ronda Frazier, CA303-271-8448

-Leyden Coal Mine fire disaster, ten miners killed, several injured.
-Shaft #2 destroyed but mine is able to rebuild.
+Leyden Coal Mine fire disaster when ten miners are killed and several more injured.
+Shaft #2 is destroyed but mine is able to rebuild.

 Town of Westminster incorporated.

-Denver Mountain Parks system formed after Denver voters pass a one-half mill levy property tax.
-Genesee Park, the largest mountain park is acquired.
+Passage of the Mountain Parks Charter Amendment when Denver voters approve a one-half mill levy property tax to fund Denver Mountain Parks.
+Genesee Park, the largest mountain park, is acquired.

-Lookout Mountain Scenic Railroad from Golden completed.
-The railroad was abandoned upon completion of the Lariat Trail.
+Lookout Mountain Funicular completed with two cars that seat 32 people.
+The railroad is abandoned upon completion of the Lariat Trail.

 Colorado Legislature passes an act authorizing the city of Denver to establish the Denver Mountain Parks in the mountain areas of Jefferson, Clear Creek, and Grand Counties.

 Charles Quaintance opens dance pavilion and light tower on South Table Mountain.
 He also cuts a road up the mountain, offering tourists donkey rides to the top of Castle Rock.